 What is Mind-Body Medicine?

-Mind-Body Medicine (MBM) uses the power of thoughts and emotions to influence physical health.
-Mind-Body Medicine can improve brain function and is a foundational tool for healing, as it is reparative to the effects of chronic stress and psychological trauma.
-There are a number of mind-body practices including but not limited to: meditation, the pairing of breath with movement, intentions and affirmations, guided imagery, and breath work.
+Mind-body medicine (MBM) uses the power of thoughts and emotions to influence physical health.
+Mind-body medicine can improve brain function and is a foundational tool for healing, as it is reparative to the effects of chronic stress and psychological trauma.
+There are several mind-body practices including but not limited to: meditation, the pairing of breath with movement, intentions and affirmations, guided imagery, and breath work.

 Breathing is foundational to relaxing, and it is crucial to be able to identify dysfunctional or problematic breathing, as well as guide clients through appropriate breathing exercises.
 These impactful techniques are not one-size-fits-all; they are determined and personalized by the client, in a client-centered environment.
 Integrating these practices into your own daily life will allow you to begin developing an understanding of the power of Mind-Body Medicine, and how to guide your clients in finding what works for them.